Bayeux makes the perfect base when you want American D-Day sectors, the Bayeux Tapestry, and Mont Saint-Michel

-Our approach: Private tours give couples and families the flexibility to follow specific soldiers’ stories, spend meaningful time at the American Cemetery, and explore the coastal landscape at your own pace.
-Your guide adjusts the day in real-time based on what resonates with your group.
+We create private tours from your Bayeux base that adapt to your interests.
+Private day trips give couples and families the flexibility to follow specific soldiers’ stories, spend meaningful time at memorial sites, and explore the landscape at your own pace.

 We recommend staying at least one night in Normandy if your schedule allows.